gitrsi/cyberops.zone/resources/Cyber Threat Intelligence/CTI_Strategy.md

 > :bulb: “What are the exact technical elements being used in current or past attacks?”

-Technical CTI refers to highly specific, machine-readable data about threat actor infrastructure, malware characteristics, vulnerabilities, and exploits.
-It sits between tactical and operational CTI and provides the technical depth needed to feed detection systems, automate defenses, and understand threats at a binary or protocol level.
+Technical CTI refers to highly specific, machine-readable data about threat actor infrastructure, malware characteristics, vulnerabilities and exploits.
+It sits between tactical and operational CTI and provides the technical depth needed to feed detection systems, automate defenses and understand threats at a binary or protocol level.

 #### Characteristics